-IS's founding father, Abu Musab al-Zarqawi, had cut his teeth in Afghanistan in the late 1980s fighting the Russians (US Department of the Treasury, April 13, 2006).
+IS's founding father, Abu Musab al-Zarqawi, had cut his teeth in Afghanistan in the late 1980s during the war with the Soviet Union (US Department of the Treasury, April 13, 2006).
 This era of triumphalism over the Soviet Red Army helped shape al-Zarqawi, and provides a deep conceptual framing mechanism for IS to vilify Russia.
 That is why IS leveraged its domestic Iraqi insurgency against Russia.